sbonacho/ch-create-client/README.md

 # Command Handler - Create Client

 This microservice acts as a Command Handler API for the functionality Create Client in a Insurance POC.

+Is Asynchronous: Only send event to kafka, is not waiting for the last event sent by Saga microservice.

 # Docker Generation